United Therapeutics (NASDAQ:UTHR) CEO Martine Rothblatt Sells 4,000 Shares of Stock

-United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) CEO Martine Rothblatt sold 4,000 shares of the stock in a transaction dated Friday, November 21st.
-The shares were sold at an average price of $474.64, for a total transaction of $1,898,560.00.
-Following the completion of the transaction, the chief executive officer directly owned 130 shares in the company, valued at approximately $61,703.20.
-This represents a 96.85% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) CEO Martine Rothblatt sold 4,000 shares of the firm’s stock in a transaction dated Tuesday, November 25th.
+The stock was sold at an average price of $475.33, for a total value of $1,901,320.00.
+Following the completion of the sale, the chief executive officer directly owned 130 shares of the company’s stock, valued at approximately $61,792.90.
+This represents a 96.85% decrease in their position.
+The sale was disclosed in a filing with the SEC, which is available at this link.

 Hedge Funds Weigh In On United Therapeutics